Catherine Sheffield, Duchess of Buckingham and Normanby: Later life and death

+Descendants

-As all of Catherine's children pre-deceased her, the dukedom became extinct and her late husband's titles and estates passed to his illegitimate son, Sir Charles Herbert Sheffield, 1st Baronet.
+As all of Catherine's children pre-deceased her, the dukedom became extinct and her late husband's estates passed to his illegitimate son, Sir Charles Herbert Sheffield, 1st Baronet.
 The descendants of her daughter, Lady Catherine Annesley, included Constantine Phipps, 1st Baron Mulgrave, Henry Phipps, 1st Earl of Mulgrave, the Hon.
 Charles Phipps, MP and General the Hon.
 Edmund Phipps.